 Calls on Shares and Forfeiture of Shares.
 Our board of directors may from time to time make calls upon shareholders for any amounts unpaid on their shares in a notice served to such shareholders at least 14 days prior to the specified time and place of payment.
 The shares that have been called upon and remain unpaid are subject to forfeiture.
+A call shall be deemed to have been made at the time when the resolution of the board of directors authorizing such call was passed.

 Redemption, Repurchase and Surrender of Shares.
-The shares of our ordinary shares are not subject to redemption by operation of a sinking fund or otherwise.
+Our ordinary shares are not subject to redemption by operation of a sinking fund or otherwise.
 We may issue shares on terms that such shares are subject to redemption, at our option or at the option of the holders of these shares, on such terms and in such manner as may be determined by our board of directors.
-We may also repurchase any of our shares on such terms and in such manner as have been approved by our board of directors or by an ordinary resolution of our shareholders.
+We may also repurchase any of our shares (including any redeemable shares) on such terms and in such manner as have been approved by our board of directors or by an ordinary resolution of our shareholders.
 Under the Companies Act, the redemption or repurchase of any share may be paid out of our profits or out of the proceeds of a new issue of shares made for the purpose of such redemption or repurchase, or out of capital (including share premium account and capital redemption reserve) if our company can, immediately following such payment, pay its debts as they fall due in the ordinary course of business.
 In addition, under the Companies Act no such share may be redeemed or repurchased (a) unless it is fully paid up, (b) if such redemption or repurchase would result in there being no shares outstanding or (c) if the company has commenced liquidation.
 In addition, our company may accept the surrender of any fully paid share for no consideration.

 Inspection of Books and Records.
-Holders of our ordinary shares will have no general right under Cayman Islands law to inspect or obtain copies of our corporate records (except for the memorandum and articles of association of our company, any special resolutions passed by our company and the register of mortgages and charges of our company).
+Holders of our ordinary shares will have no general right under Cayman Islands law to inspect or obtain copies of our corporate records (except for the memorandum and articles of association of our company, any special resolutions passed by our company, the register of directors and officers, and the register of mortgages and charges of our company).
 However, we will provide our shareholders with annual audited financial statements.